palaeoware/revosim/revosim/docs/loggingsim.rst

 Buttons
 -------

 :Write to file: When this option is checked a log file is written during the course of every run.
-See :ref:`logging` for more details of REvoSim logs.

 :Instructions: This button creates a pop up window with simplified instructions for writing the running log.